achiocca1/CPOpt-v1.0/README.md

 # CPOpt

-Automatic calculation of critical plane damage parameters by the optimized method presented in the paper https://www.sciencedirect.com/science/article/pii/S0020740322008529, based on tensors analysis and Mohr's representation; the stress and strain tensor obtained at each load step of a finite element analysis are employed

-- CPOpt_v1.0 (it includes *Fatemi-Socie*  and *Smith-Watson-Topper* critical plane factors)
+This repository contains the implementation of the CPOpt method, an efficient algorithm designed to optimize the calculation of critical plane factors for fatigue assessment.
+Traditional critical plane methods are often time-consuming due to the use of nested loops, making them impractical for complex geometries or time-sensitive applications.
+CPOpt addresses this challenge by using tensor invariants and coordinate transformation laws to streamline the process, significantly reducing computation time while maintaining accuracy.

+This method is applicable to various critical plane factors that require parameter maximization based on stress and strain components.
+The repository includes the algorithm, validation data, and examples, demonstrating its effectiveness across different geometries and loading conditions.

+CPOpt is a valuable tool for both researchers and engineers working on fatigue analysis in demanding industrial contexts.

 The mathematical procedure is described in the article: